 3. Duplicate and Copy Slides.

-A great time saver is duplicating a slide or copying a slide from another presentation.
+A great time saver is duplicating a slide or copying a slide from another powerpoint presentation.
 To duplicate a slide choose the slide you want to duplicate on the left panel.
 Either right click on it or control click to open a menu.
 Click Duplicate Slide or if you want to copy it, click copy.
-To copy it to another presentation just right click or control click on a slide and select paste.
+To copy it to another powerpoint presentation just right click or control click on a slide and select paste.

 4. Change Custom Master Color Themes with the Eye Dropper.